Israel-Mafabi-Emmanuel/Israel-Mafabi-Emmanuel/README.md

 ## ✨ Words to Live By
 *"Always About my Father's Business" - Mafabi*
-*"The best way to predict the future is to create it." - Peter Drucker*
-*"The only way to do great work is to love what you do." - Steve Jobs*

-Let's build something amazing together!
+Let's code the world! 🚀.